Whilst the last year has seen an increase in demand for the services and support SAWN offers, we are proud to

 of their status and the barriers they face daily.

-In the last 12 months SAWN has supported 1003 women and their families to access various projects to provide support.
+In the last 12 months SAWN has supported over 2000 women and their families to access various projects to provide support.

 Projects and support delivered during this year include the following:

 Our Furniture Hub continues to provide the best shopping experience for people using the hub, providing them with a great choice of stock.
 SAWN continues to provide furniture packs for those most in need.